Azure/azure-rest-api-specs/specification/streamanalytics/resource-manager/readme.md

 These settings apply only when `--tag=package-2020-03-preview` is specified on the command line.

 This section contains the composite set of APIs.
-Deticate cluster and private endpoint related APIs are under 2020-03-01-preview version.
+Stream Analytics Cluster and Private Endpoint related APIs are under 2020-03-01-preview version.
 Streamingjobs related APIs are under 2017-04-01-preview version.

 ```yaml $(tag) == 'package-2020-03-preview'
 input-file: